gustafsson96/you-made-you-fitness/README.md

 <h3>Footer</h3>

-The footer sticks to the bottom of the page on all sites and contains links to different social medias.
+The footer sticks to the bottom of the site on all pages and contains links to different social medias.

 ![screenshot of footer](/documentation/images/footer.png)